mihaitrof/neuronal-networks/README.md

 ## Lab 1
 #### _Python exercises_
-1) Test whether or not a number is prime
+1) Check if a number is prime
 2) Sort alphabetically the words from text.txt